psychdatascience/FDS-CourseOne/025_HW_discreet_sims.md

+rewrite the dice code to just store the sums, then use seaboard hist to overlay the plots below...

 Increase `k` incrementally (e.g., 2, 5, 10, 20) and observe how the distribution evolves.
 Illustrate how, as `k` increases, the distribution approximates a normal distribution.

 \# Simulate different numbers of dice